reinhart1010/nix/docs/en/common/docker-service.md

 ---
 # docker service

-Manage the services on a docker daemon.
+Manage the services on a Docker daemon.
 More information: <https://docs.docker.com/engine/reference/commandline/service/>.

-- List the services on a docker daemon:
+- List the services on a Docker daemon:

 `docker service ls`